Case Study: Sorting Out He Said/She Said Car Accidents

 Assuming your injuries do not require emergency medical attention, you should always make an effort in the moments following an accident to gather as much information as possible.
 Identify potential witnesses and take down their contact information.
 Photograph the accident scene with your smartphone, tablet, or camera.
 And contact the police to get an accident report if possible.

-And of course, you should call a qualified Toronto personal injury lawyer who can advise you of your legal rights.
-Call Preszler Law Firm today to schedule a free, no-obligation consultation with one of our experienced car accident lawyers.
+And of course, you should call an Ontario personal injury lawyer who can advise you of your legal rights.
+Call Preszler Injury Lawyers today to schedule a free, no-obligation consultation with one of our car accident lawyers.